 The Los Angeles Dodgers encourage transit growth wholeheartedly, and have welcomed the prospect of LA ART to provide an innovative proposal to increase transit options for fans to access Dodger Stadium.
 LA ART offers the opportunity to reduce traffic on neighborhood streets and enhance the fan experience at Dodger Stadium.

 The Dodgers have worked with Metro for over a decade on the very successful Metro Dodger Express bus service from Union Station and encourage fans to take transit to the ballpark.
 Recognizing that LA ART is fully responsible for the project’s financing, the Dodgers will enthusiastically share this sustainable and clean energy transit opportunity so it is well understood by Dodger fans.

-The LA ART aerial gondola system would include cables, passenger stations, towers, and gondola cabins.
-In an aerial transit system, cabins are suspended above grade by cables strung between stations and towers.
+The LA ART aerial gondola system would include cables, passenger stations, towers, a non-passenger junction, and gondola cabins.
+In an aerial transit system, cabins are suspended above grade by cables strung between stations and towers/junctions.

 LA ART is proposing a Tricable Detachable Gondola (3S) system (the most advanced technology currently available), utilizing high-capacity cabins to efficiently transport passengers.
 3S systems use three steel cables to support and move cabins.
 Two stationary cables provide stabilizing support, while a third cable continuously circulates the cabins.